zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 ### Car Lot
 * has a name
-* has the behaviors determined by the User Stories
+* implements the top-level behaviors specified by the User Stories

 ### Car
 * has a make, model, and year